 Members of our management have extensive experience with biologics, including antibodies such as Lucentis, Tysabri, Xolair and Rituxan.
-Antibody discovery technologies perform differently in different targets, and some technologies that work well for one target do not work for other targets.
-For this reason, we are pursuing multiple strategies for generation of dog, cat and horse antibodies.
-For example, we have internal expertise, outside consultants and service providers that enable us to convert antibodies into dog (caninize), cat (felinize), and horse (equinize) forms.
+We have internal expertise that enable us to convert antibodies into dog (caninize), cat (felinize), and horse (equinize) forms.

-We also have identified over 30 additional pre-INAD product candidates, including small molecules and biologics, for potential future development.
+We also have identified over 20 additional pre-INAD product candidates, including small molecules and biologics, for potential future development.